parsa-ahmadi-nasab-emran-temple-owl/CIS3207/Project-4/README.md

       when there are already 64 file descriptors open When a file is opened, the file offset(seek pointer) is set to 0(the beginning of the file).
 - int fs_close(int fildes);
-    The file descriptor fildes is closed.
+    It will have its own fs_close.c file.
+(For organization purposes) The file descriptor fildes is closed.
     A closed file descriptor can no longer be used to access the corresponding file.
     Upon successful completion, a value of 0 is returned.
     In case the file descriptor fildes doesn't exist or isn't open, it returns -1.
 - int fs_create(char* name);
-    It creates a new file with name name in the file system(name is the path to the file including the name of the file itself).
+    It will have its own fs_create.c file.
+(For organization purposes) It creates a new file with name name in the file system(name is the path to the file including the name of the file itself).
     The file is initially empty.
     The maximum length for a file name is 15 characters(this is also the maximum length of a directory name).